-- 388 Sealing - 388.1 All products must be delivered to AMS assigned destinations under seal with tamper proof, tamper resistant, serially numbered, high security seals that meet the American Society for Testing and Materials Standard (ASTM) F1157-04 and/or the International Organization for Standards (ISO) 17712-2010 as required under this Supplement.
-Seals shall be /8th-inch diameter cable, high-security bolt, or equivalent.
+- 388 Sealing - 388.1 All products must be delivered to AMS assigned destinations under seal with tamper proof, tamper resistant, serially numbered, high security seals that meet the American Society for Testing and Materials Standard (ASTM) F1157-04 and/or the International Organization for Standards (ISO) 17712-2010 as required under the Master Solicitation.
+Seals shall be 1/8th-inch diameter cable, high-security bolt, or equivalent.